 ***I mention “wandering characters” in some descriptions below.
 This notes when a character doesn’t actually stop and allow guests to line up.
 Instead, he or she wanders, allowing guests to catch a glimpse and snap a photo.
 These guests are super popular and simply couldn’t handle the lines they would attract.

 Aladdin, The Genie and Jasmine (my husband’s shameless crush) are typically near Aladdin’s Oasis in Adventureland in Disneyland.
 Since Moana recently crashed their party there, they’ve been spotted outside Fantasy Faire.

-Alice in Wonderland is part of the 10am-ish band celebration at the front of Disneyland often and also can be found at the Coca Cola Corner in Disneyland with the Mad Hatter and other friends playing musical chairs around 2pm every day.
-She also walks the park quite a bit.
+Alice in Wonderland is part of the 10am-ish band celebration at the front of Disneyland and also can be found at the Coca Cola Corner with the Mad Hatter and other friends playing musical chairs around 2pm every day.
+Early mornings often take her and the Mad Hatter into the small picnic peninsula just behind Edelweiss Snacks, which faces the Matterhorn in Fantasyland.
+I see them there a lot having tea parties with guests.
+This provides the most delightful photo op.
+Alice also walks the park quite a bit.

 Bert and Mary Poppins wander the park often and also frequent the Jolly Holiday Bakery (obviously) in Disneyland.
 They’re lovely.
 Bert is my unofficial boyfriend.
 But, we keep that on the down low.
 (Character integrity – you understand.)

 Citizens of Buena Vista Street in California Adventure are quickly become some of my favorites.
 They include Officer Blue, Millie or Molly the Messenger, Donna the Dog Lady, and Phiphi the Photographer.
 Stop and chat with any of these guys while you’re on Buena Vista Street.
 They are so much fun.